orbitalair/Ch32v003_demos/README.md

 A library file for the PCF8563.
 This h file library was taken from my Arduino class file design.
-I simplified a lot of the functions in order to fit into the 16kb flash to be able to add other features like touch buttons.
+I simplified a lot of the functions in order to fit into the 16kb flash.

+I also wanted to be able to add other features like touch buttons.

 # Features